 This fudge turns an appetizing blonde color, just like traditional maple walnut candy.
 Be prepared to get all of your maple flavor desires in this delectable and creamy treat that clocks in at a mere 109 calories per serving.

 Fans of salty and sweet treats will love this version of freezer fudge.
 This recipe makes 20 servings, so you can savor it all week.
-Almond butter makes the base for this fudge, which has a creamy chocolatey top layer made with NutriChocolates, all sprinkled with sea salt.
+Almond butter makes the base for this fudge, which has a creamy chocolaty top layer, all sprinkled with sea salt.
 It’s only 113 calories per serving, too!